Kneecrust/keymap/README.md

 # Keymap
 Adapting [@callum-oakley/keymap](https://github.com/callum-oakley/keymap) for my keymaps.
-Includes an expanded 46-key keymap and blue key-fill to denote combos

 Legend:
 - Keys joined by a short arc are combos, accessed by pressing both keys at once